harbourlab/SparK/README.md

-# SparK - NGS data plotting (Version 1.4.3)
+# SparK - Publication quality NGS data plotting (Version 1.4.3)
-Publication quality NGS data plotting

 read known issues at the bottom before using!
 For help and to request features contact Stefan.Kurtenbach@me.com